licky-licky/toji-no-miko-translations/docs/md/docs/Toji_and_the_Dungeon.md

 **Aradama:** GAAAAAAAAA\!
 **Ais:** I won't let you...
 **Aradama:** OOOOOooooo...
 **Hiyori:** Everyone, listen to me\!
 Once her magic hits, we need to all attack that aradama at once\!
-Will you match your timing with me\!?
+Will you match your timing with me\!\?
 **Kiyoka:** Y-Yes...\!
 **Ellen:** Roger\!
 **Kaoru:** Can you make it, Mihono\!